Omaha Beef

-The Omaha Beef is an indoor football team and a charter member of the Champions Indoor Football (CIF) league.
-Based in Omaha, Nebraska, the Beef play their home games at Liberty First Credit Union Arena in nearby Ralston.
+The Omaha Beef are a professional indoor football team based in Omaha, Nebraska.
+The Beef plays their home games at Liberty First Credit Union Arena in nearby Ralston.
+The Beef competes in the National Arena League (NAL).
+The Beef has been a member of several leagues, including being a charter member of Champions Indoor Football (CIF).

 History

-First 13 seasons
+Early years (2000–2008)

-Omaha originally played in the Indoor Professional Football League in 2000 and 2001 as an expansion team.
+Omaha originally played in the Indoor Professional Football League (IPFL) in 2000 and 2001 as an expansion team.
 The Beef made the playoffs their first and second seasons, advancing to the 2001 IPFL Championship.

-With the IPFL folding, the Beef moved to the National Indoor Football League (NIFL) on October 10, 2001.
-The Beef then joined the newly formed United Indoor Football (UIF) in 2005 as a charter member.
-In 2008, the UIF merged with the Intense Football League to create the Indoor Football League.
+The IPFL folded after the 2001 season and the Beef moved to the National Indoor Football League (NIFL) on October 10, 2001.
+After three seasons in the NIFL, the Beef joined the United Indoor Football (UIF) in 2005 as a charter member.

+Indoor Football League and organizational instability (2008–2012)

-From 2009 to 2011, the organization went through several general manager and head coaching changes.
-Despite those changes, the team finished in the top tier of the league.
+In 2008, the UIF merged with the Intense Football League to create the Indoor Football League (IFL).
+From 2009 to 2011, the organization went through several general manager and head coaching changes, but still finished near the top of the league.
 In 2009, James Kerwin was head coach of the Beef and led the team to a 12–2 record and to the second round of the IFL playoffs.
 The Beef continued their consecutive playoff qualification streak, which ended after 14 years across five leagues when the Beef failed to qualify for the playoffs in 2014.

 The organization entered their thirteenth year of existence and fourth year as a member of the IFL in 2012.
-Despite constant changes within the league, of expansion and contraction, the Beef were a constant and competitive member.
+Despite constant expansion and contraction changes within the league, the Beef were a constant and competitive member.
 During the 2012 season, ownership of the team was then taken over by the league.
-The head coach was let go during season and several other changes were made to cut costs.
-Despite this, Andy Yost and James Kerwin took over as co-head coaches and the Beef qualified for the playoffs with some key wins.
-The IFL decided to not allow Omaha in the playoffs.
-This resulted in the ending of a 12-year playoff appearance streak.
+The head coach was fired during season and several other changes were made to cut costs.
+Despite this, Andy Yost and James Kerwin took over as co-head coaches.
+The Beef finished in a tie for the last conference spot in the playoffs but did not qualify because of a lower point differential, resulting in the end of a 12-year playoff appearance streak.

-In December 2012, the Omaha Beef was accepted by the CPIFL to begin play in March 2013.
-The Beef posted a 123–65 (.654) record up to this time.